TarquinQ/parse-spf-for-ip-records/README.md

 Other use cases include access and relay rules on postfix(/sendmail/other smtp), and I have seen examples of spam-Whitelisting based on IP (eg allow all gmail.com_spf-validated-IPs to send email).
+With a few minor modifications, there should be no reason that usage this shouldn't be able to be used as a general SPF-to-IP parsing library.

 ##Future Usage
 At the moment the scope is simply to produce a whitelisted set of Allowed IPs; a future aim could include